Hope Air: History

 Hope Air was founded in 1986 by Joan Rogers and Jinnie Bradshaw under the name Mission Air Transportation Network.
 In the early years, corporations signed up with Mission Air to use their planes.
 However, soon after launching Mission Air attracted commercial airlines, with over 90 per cent of flights taking place through airline partners currently.

 By 1993, the organization had provided over 10,000 flights.

 In 1995, Romeo LeBlanc, then-Governor General of Canada, became Hope Air's first Viceregal patron.
 Every Governor General of Canada since has been the charity's patron.

 In 1996, WestJet was founded and immediately donated its first flights to Hope Air.
 Its donations increased and WestJet is Hope Air's largest airline partner.

 In 1999, Mission Air changed its name to Hope Air.
 Also in 1999, Hope Air began to partner with private pilots who began flying Hope Air clients on their aircraft, as part of the charity's Volunteer Pilot Program.

 In 2001, Marc Garneau became a National Honorary Patron of Hope Air.
 He served in this role until 2015, when he resigned after being appointed Minister of Transport.

 In 2006, the charity celebrated its 20th anniversary and arranged its 50,000th flight.

 In 2010, British Columbia struck a partnership with Hope Air to provide flights to residents of the province who need to travel for healthcare.
 The province solidified its partnership with the charity by investing $1.5 million in 2015.

 That same year, the organization arranged over 10,000 flights, the most ever in a single calendar year.
 On December 3, 2015, Hope Air celebrated its 100,000th flight.

 In 2016, Hope Air celebrated its 30th anniversary.
 In the same year, Hope Air partnered with Prince Edward Island's provincial government to provide Confederation Bridge passes to Islanders who must travel off the Island to healthcare.
 This marks the first time in its history that Hope Air provided ground travel to patients.

+In 2019, The Hope Air accommodation program is launched, initially in partnership with Airbnb and evolving to include hotel accommodation partners across the country.

+In 2022, in order to provide, support for patients in all aspects of their journey, Hope Air launched the Meals and Rides program.
+Hope Rides delivered through the Uber car transportation network and is available at most Canadian airports.
+Hope Meals provided in hotel, or through Uber Eats.
+Uber would later become Hope Air’s official rideshare partner.